 Any cruise holds the promise of a wonderful holiday.
 However, it’s important to know that different types of cruise lines provide different types of holiday experiences.

-All three offer the ease and fun of a holiday that visits multiple destinations on a comfortable ship that is like a floating resort.
+All three offer the ease and fun of a holiday that visits multiple destinations, on a comfortable ship that's like a floating resort.
 The difference is really in the details.

 1. Contemporary Cruise Lines